akhileshsivaraman/HyperionDev/README.md

 # Capstone 4
 <br>
-As part of the HyperionDev Software Engineering Course, I created a programme for stock-taking purposes at a hypothetical warehouse.
+A stock0taking programme for a hypothetical warehouse created for the HyperionDev Software Engineering course.
 <br>

 ### Installation